 In Galactic Era turn order is variable and can be influenced by players.
-Every round you can move one position either backwards or forwards in turn order, but only if you are not researching.
+Every round you can move one position either forwards or backwards in turn order (using the counters shown above), but only if you are not researching.
 So research includes an interesting hidden cost, namely the loss of an opportunity to change turn order.

 Beginning players of Galactic Era often jockey with each other to get into the first position.
 This isn’t necessary though, since there are also advantages in being last in turn order.
 The advantage is only different then.

 - First in turn order: advantage while at peace

 - Last in turn order: advantage while at war